clops/silex-template/README.md

   * Development Version
   * Production Version (optimized with cache and compiled assets)
   * Test Version ready for PHPUnit
+  * Console Deployment Scripts to rebuild cache and deploy assets

 ## Prerequisites ##

   * PHP 5.3.2+
   * Composer
+  * Some really basic knowledge of Silex

 ## Installation ##